Sam-foster/Project/readme.md

 * **Returning Customers**
     <br>
-   * As a returning user, i want to see updated events section.
+   * As a returning user, I want to see updated events section.

       **Result:** PASS

       In the whats on section, there is always a weekly view on the events coming up and will be updated daily.
      <br>
-   * As a returning user, i want to see updated food & drink section.
+   * As a returning user, I want to see updated food & drink section.

      **Result:** PASS

      The food and drink section has an up to date menu,
      <br>

-   * As a returning user, i want to see new offers and promotions.
+   * As a returning user, I want to see new offers and promotions.

      **Result:** PASS